lrny-lru/PMDDTracker/README.md

 The PMDDTracker app allows users to add a symptom to their  chart, edit symptoms previously added, and delete symptoms.

-The app also allows used to view their Tuck chart by the severity of their symptoms, or by the date the symptom was added, in order to relay it to a healthcare professional.
+The app also allows used to view their chart by the severity of their symptoms, or by the date the symptom was added, in order to relay it to a healthcare professional.

 Users can add as many details in their description as needed and can view the description of a specific symptom by clicking on the expand icon on their PMDDTracker chart.